A Small, Twisted Woman of No Importance

 She is given the youngest children, to guard them from the trickster folk of the hearth.
 Imps are a heartless lot, curious and capricious, known to flick sparks from the fire onto a swaddled infant.
 A mother returns home after a day in the cold fields to find that babe burned in the cradle.
 There are many sorts of cradle death, and one is to be charred on the very hearthstone where the child is left for warmth.
 It happens seldom, but it happens, so a family with a bit to spare at the supper table may take on a cripple or a simpleton to sit with a small child while the others work.

-She is a small, twisted woman right for this task, shared from one household to another as there is need, as babies come new-born and then grow or die.
+She is a small, twisted woman, blemished, brokenly made.
+Right for this task, she is shared from one household to another as there is need, as babies come new-born and then grow or die.
 The tiny fussy creatures are not much better than imps, inconstant and unpredictable, like weather when it blows in from nowhere and out again, useful or not, wanted or not.

 “Is it true, Quiddy?” whispers the oldest boy of the house where she stays now.
 “Is it true what they say?
 What you did in the womb?”